crazzfeng/sendcloud-docs/docs/Analysis/inbox-placement.md

 <Accordion title="🐌 Manual Domain Warm-Up Is Painfully Slow" icon="hourglass">
   **The Challenge:** New domains require weeks or months of careful manual warm-up that is time-consuming, error-prone, and difficult to optimize.

-  **Our Solution:** Fully automated warm-up system with AI-generated content, intelligent sending patterns, and simulated user interactions that actually improve your sender reputation.
+  **Our Solution:** Access a fully automated warm-up system with AI-generated content, intelligent sending patterns, and simulated user interactions that actually improve your sender reputation.

   **What You Get:**